johnboy2/ddns-route53/README.md

 # ddns-route53

-`ddns-route53` is a utility for creating a dynamic DNS ("DDNS") solution for zones hosted by [AWS Route53](https://aws.amazon.com/route53/).
+`ddns-route53` is a utility for creating a _Dynamic DNS_ ("DDNS") solution for zones hosted by [AWS Route53](https://aws.amazon.com/route53/).
 Other hosting providers are **not supported**.

 ## Overview

 `ddns-route53` works by first attempting to identify the public IPv4 or IPv6 address it is running at, using several possible algorithms set in its configuration.
-Once its address(es) are determined, it compares the result with applicable resource records hosted in a [Route53](https://aws.amazon.com/route53/)-hosted zone and, if they differ, update the zone to match.
+Once its address(es) are determined, it compares the result with the DNS resource records in a [Route53](https://aws.amazon.com/route53/)-hosted zone and, if they differ, update the zone to match.

 ## Building